Portrait of Xingjian Ma

 Hello!
 I am Xingjian (pronounced “Shing-jee-en”) Ma, a third-year Ph.D. candidate in the Human Factors and Machine Learning (HFML) Lab in the Department of Industrial and Systems Engineering at the University of Wisconsin–Madison.

-My research focuses on the computational modeling of human behavior as a core component of human–automation systems.
-Specifically, my work integrates human factors engineering with probabilistic cognitive modeling (e.g., POMDP–Active Inference) and machine learning methods to investigate human behavior and decision-making in complex systems, with the goal of improving system performance and safety.
+My research focuses on computational modeling of human behavior as a core component of human–automation interaction systems.
+Specifically, I integrate human factors engineering, machine learning, and probabilistic cognitive modeling, particularly POMDP-based Active Inference, to study human behavior and decision-making in complex, uncertain environments.

 Xingjian Ma